-39% of the companies surveyed in 2021 said that their organization implemented hybrid project management practices.
+39% of companies that Hubstaff surveyed in 2021 said that their organization implemented hybrid project management practices.

-That said, my goal here is to help you identify methodologies—and particular aspects of methodologies—that you can bring to your practice and deliver projects effectively in the world of digital agencies.
+In this article, you’ll learn to identify methodologies—and particular aspects of methodologies—that you can bring to your digital project delivery practice.
 You’ll find an overview of PM methodology, descriptions of popular project management methodologies, examples from real companies, and steps to help you choose the right methodology.

 Read straight through or use the links to jump to sections: